Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Germany.
 France.
 USA.
 The film Australian Rules has shown all around the world, recently headlining a festival in Kenya.

-As well as having four picture books coming out in 2012 I am currently writing The Debt, a six book high-octane thriller.
+I am currently writing The Debt, a six book high-octane thriller.